0x5ac/p2g/doc/readme.txt

   |                {countdown} in file name creates a decrementing prefix
   |                for the output file which makes looking for the .nc in
   |                a crowded directory less painful - it's at the top.
-  |                (It's the number of seconds until midnight, so clear
+  |                (It's the number of minutes until midnight, so clear
   |                the directory once a day.)
   |
   |   <topic>     [ topics | all | <topic>]